A one-stop-shop for local help and support

 For a comprehensive list of local services click on the 'View all services and advice’ link on the right hand side of the page.

-Additionally, below are details about connect4communities funded projects designed to help households facing hardship because of the pandemic.
+Additionally, expand the headers below for details about connect4communities funded projects designed to help households facing hardship because of the pandemic.

 The connect4communities programme, funded by the Department for Work and Pensions Household Support Fund, aims to support those most in need with significantly rising living costs, particularly families with children and pensioners who would otherwise struggle with energy, food and water bills.

-The Department for Education (DfE) is providing funding to local authorities to coordinate a programme that provides healthy food and enriching activities to disadvantaged children during the Easter, Summer and Christmas Holidays.
-Hampshire County Council plans to deliver this through the connect4communities programme.
+The Department for Education (DfE) is providing funding to local authorities to coordinate a programme that provides healthy food and enriching activities to disadvantaged children during the Easter, Summer and Christmas holidays.
+Hampshire County Council delivers this through the connect4communities programme.

-A one-off sum is being allocated to every school and college in Hampshire to fund support for families who are most in need and struggling with significantly rising living costs such as energy, food and water bills.
+A one-off sum has been allocated to every school and college in Hampshire to fund support for families who are most in need and struggling with significantly rising living costs such as energy, food and water bills.

 Schools and colleges can use these grants to help families with food vouchers, energy cards/tokens to pay fuel bills and other essential items such as warm clothing or bedding.